- Solutions for Block Shear-Coped Beam Problem.

 For the case of the shear rupture and tension rupture-LRFD., the block shear-coped beam Phi value equals 0.75, we will multiply (0.60*Fult*Anv) plus (Ubs*Ant*Ful) by the Phi value.
 The result can be found to be equal to 56.46 kips as shown in the next slide image.

 We will select the min value of (51.20,56.42) which can be found equal to 51.20 kips, which is the LRFD value for block shear-coped beam for UBS=1.

 For the ASD value, we can find that for the case of shear yielding and tension rupture it is equal to 34.13 kips, while for the case of shear rupture and tension rupture it is equal to 37.64 kips, we will select the minimum value which is kips for UBS=1.

 Estimate the final LRFD value for block shear.

 Now we are ready to proceed to our estimation for block shear.
 We have a yield stress of 36 ksi and ultimate stress of 58 ksi.
 The gross area for shear, Agv equals 2.228 inch2.
 The net area for shear is equal to 0.3241 inch2.

 The first case is the case of shear yielding and tension rupture.
-For that case the shear stress is equal to (0.60*Fy), while the tension stress is fult acting on the net area of tension Ant.
-Please refer to left side of the slide.
+For that case, the shear stress is equal to (0.60*Fy), while the tension stress is fult acting on the net area of tension Ant.
+Please refer to the left side of the slide.

-Shear yielding estimated as equal to 49.42 kips.
-The tension rupture equals UBs by Fult by Ant, the ubs value equals 1, Ant equals 0.3241 inch2 and the Fult=58 kips.
+Shear yielding is estimated as equal to 49.42 kips.
+The tension rupture equals UBs by Fult by Ant, the UBS value equals 1, Ant equals 0.3241 inch2, and the Fult=58 kips.
 The total value of tension rupture will be equal to 18.798 kips.
 Adding the value of shear yielding and tension rupture will give a total value of 68.218 kips.

 The second case is the case of shear rupture and tension rupture.